The Best Bridges For Crossing Water

 An existing pathway leading to the water might suggest an obvious place to cross.
 Or, construct a bridge where you choose and extend an established path along the bank of the water feature to meet it.

-Although it is not essential for a bridge or stepping stones to lead anywhere at all, there is little point in including them in your design if they do not encourage people to cross, or at least draw them closer to the water feature
+Although it is not essential when crossing water for a bridge or stepping stones to lead anywhere at all, there is little point in including them in your design if they do not encourage people to cross, or at least draw them closer to the water feature

 Choice of materials will relate primarily to safety, although budget, finish and effect will also be important factors.